lithalean/GameCore/Context.md

 - More complex panel layouts
 - Custom button styles
 - Extended 3D background options
+- **Alternative grid implementation to avoid RealityKit issues**

 ---

 *This document reflects the actual current state as of January 2025.
-The core UI framework is complete and ready for game content integration and save/settings system implementation.*
+The core UI framework is complete but has critical RealityKit memory management issues that cause crashes on macOS when transitioning to CreatorScreen.*